Carmen Miranda: Peak years

 In 1943, she appeared in Busby Berkeley's The Gang's All Here.
 Berkeley's musicals were known for lavish production, and Miranda's role as Dorita featured "The Lady in the Tutti-Frutti Hat".
 A special effect made her fruit-bedecked hat appear larger than possible.
-By then she was typecast as an exotic songstress, and under her studio contract she was obligated to make public appearances in her ever-more-outlandish film costumes.
+By then she was typecast as an exotic singer, and under her studio contract she was obligated to make public appearances in her ever-more-outlandish film costumes.
 One of her records, "I Make My Money With Bananas" seemed to pay ironic tribute to her typecasting.
 The Gang's All Here was one of 1943's 10 highest-grossing films and Fox's most expensive production of the year.
 It received positive reviews, although The New York Times film critic wrote: "Mr. Berkeley has some sly notions under his busby.
 One or two of his dance spectacles seem to stem straight from Freud."

 The following year Miranda made a cameo appearance in Four Jills in a Jeep, a film based on a true adventure of actresses Kay Francis, Carole Landis, Martha Raye, and Mitzi Mayfair; Alice Faye and Betty Grable also made brief appearances.
 In 1944 Miranda also starred with Don Ameche in Greenwich Village, a Fox musical with William Bendix and Vivian Blaine in supporting roles.
 The film was poorly received; according to The New York Times, "Technicolor is the picture's chief asset, but still worth a look for the presence of Carmen Miranda".
 In her Miami News review, Peggy Simmonds wrote: "Fortunately for Greenwich Village, the picture is made in Technicolor and has Carmen Miranda.
 Unfortunately for Carmen Miranda, the production doesn't do her justice, the overall effect is disappointing, but still she sparkles the picture whenever she appears."
 Greenwich Village was less successful at the box office than Fox and Miranda had expected.

 Miranda's third 1944 film was Something for the Boys, a musical comedy based on the Broadway musical with songs by Cole Porter and starring Ethel Merman.
 It was Miranda's first film without William LeBaron or Darryl F. Zanuck as producer.
 The producer was Irving Starr, who oversaw the studio's second-string films.
 According to Time magazine, the film "turns out to have nothing very notable for anyone".